 This article assumes the “investment” we are speaking of is the money you set aside to risk in sports betting (i.e. you bankroll).
 For example, you might start the year with a bankroll of $10,000.
 This is money you have set aside to invest during the year (or the season) on sports bets.

 This is the power of sports betting.
 You can achieve much higher returns that many other investments, including the stock market.
 Now before you rush off and invest your entire 401k in sports betting, there is a tradeoff.
 While the potential returns are higher, the variance (and thus risk) are also higher.
 Please read this article for more on variance in sports betting.

-Improve your ROI dramatically: Line Shopping
+Improve Your Return dramatically: Line Shopping

-How can you give yourself a better shot at winning closer to 55% vs. closer to 51%?
+How can you give yourself a better shot at winning closer to 54% vs. closer to 51%?
 One way is to shop for lines across multiple sportsbooks.
 By finding an extra half-point of value once in a while, you can easily add 1-3% to your winning percentage over the course of a season.
 That may not sound like a lot but as you can see above, that can easily be the difference between winning and losing.
-Also, you can improve on the numbers above by shopping ofr better odds.
+Also, you can improve on the numbers above by shopping off better odds.
 The figures above assume a 10% vig.
 Through line shopping, you can essentially cut that in half to 5%.
 By doing that, you take the required break-even figure down from 52.38% to 52.21%!
 Read more about line shopping.

-The Effect of Purchasing Picks on ROI
+The Effect of Purchasing Picks on Your Return

-Now, as one of my subscribers (A. Gordon) astutely pointed out, most analyses of ROI don’t ever calculate in the cost of a service.
+Now, as one of my subscribers (A. Gordon) astutely pointed out, most analyses of Return don’t ever calculate in the cost of a service.
 The above analysis assumes you invest $110 to win $100.
 What if you pay for a service as a way to increase your winning percentage?
-You need to add the cost of the service into the “investment” portion of the ROI calculation.
+You need to add the cost of the service into the “investment” portion of the Return calculation.
 Here’s an example:

 These calculations vary depending on the amount bet, number of games, and amount of the service.
-But as you can see, in the example above, if you believe a sports service can increase your winning percentage by about 1%, it makes financial sense to invest in the service.
+But as you can see, in the example above, if you believe a sports service can increase your winning percentage by about 0.4%, it makes financial sense to invest in the service.
 Here's more on the range of winning/losing possibilities with my service.